 Examples of religious discrimination can be reported to the Equal Employment Opportunity Commission (EEOC) or the Ohio Civil Rights Commission (OCRC).
 These agencies often have a backlog and it may be a long time before they can review your case.
 They may also not be able to thoroughly investigate what happened to you.

-Our attorneys can help.
-Our firm knows where to look for evidence of religious discrimination.
+Our religious discrimination attorneys can help.
+Our firm knows where to look for evidence of discrimination.
 We carefully review all relevant company documentation and interview witnesses, including co-workers and managers.
 We build a strong case that employers can’t ignore and fight for the compensation you deserve.

 If you experienced religious discrimination in the workplace, it’s important to get trusted legal advice as soon as possible.
 Contact us today to schedule a consultation with a member of our legal team at our Cincinnati or Dayton office.
 We can review the details of your case.